 I thought this was a great idea and Aaron did a mostly great job of telling the story of a woman with cancer who picks up Mjolnir and is found worthy to be a Thor.
 It was a great twist on the character, and having an unworthy Odinson around made it better.

-Although you can reserve books at libraries, the majority of libraries charge for this service and unfortunately I’m cheap.
+Although you can reserve books at libraries, the majority of libraries charge for this service and unfortunately I’m a cheapskate.
 This means that what I get to read is more random than I’d like, in addition to the fickle nature of what books are purchased by libraries in the first place.
 However, I still get to read a lot of mainstream books that I’m interested in.

 I’m a big fan of Greg Rucka, so I was glad to be able to read his recent run on Wonder Woman; similarly, I’m a big fan of Priest, so I enjoyed his recent run on Deathstroke and I’ve been able to pick up the first two collections of his run on Justice League.
 Kelly Thompson’s Hawkeye books were a lot of fun, so I’ll be looking out for her West Coast Avengers.
 Black Panther by Ta-Nehisi Coates started off rather slowly, feeling very much like a novel instead of a comic book, but it developed rather nicely (I haven’t seen any further collections in a while, unfortunately).
 On a different track completely, The Unbelievable Gwenpool was a charming meta delight, playing with the concepts of being a comic book character.